A New Day Has Come (song): "A New Day" remix by Sebastian Ingrosso

-On 25 July 2025, Swedish House Mafia's Sebastian Ingrosso released the single "A New Day" featuring Celine Dion, remixing "A New Day Has Come".
-The song topped the Quebec Digital Sales chart for three consecutive weeks.
-It also reached number six on the US Dance Digital Song Sales chart.
-"A New Day" was nominated for International Collaboration of the Year at the NRJ Music Awards.
+On 25 July 2025, Swedish House Mafia's Sebastian Ingrosso released the single "A New Day" featuring Celine Dion, a progressive house reinterpretation of Dion's 2002 hit "A New Day Has Come".
+The track became a commercial success, topping the Quebec Digital Sales chart for three consecutive weeks and reaching number six on the US Dance Digital Song Sales chart.
+In September 2025, "A New Day" received a nomination for International Collaboration of the Year at the NRJ Music Awards.